Nested Objects and Arrays

 Nested Arrays

-Similar to objects, you can also nested your values in an array, using square brackets just like how you would do it in JavaScript.
+Similar to objects, you can also nest your values in an array, using square brackets just like how you would do it in JavaScript.

 Here is the same example as above but in array format: